Global State of Tobacco Harm Reduction logo

 in India

 In India, e-cigarettes are subject to stringent regulations.
 The overall regulatory status of e-cigarettes is classified as banned.
 The law enforces a complete ban on all forms of advertising related to these products.
 It is illegal to sell e-cigarette devices and nicotine, both online and in physical stores.
 Moreover, it is prohibited to import e-cigarette devices or nicotine for trade, and purchasing these products for personal use, whether online or through other means, is banned by law.
-In India it is illegal to sell nicotine for e-cigarette vaping.
+The prevalence of current e-cigarette vaping among adults is 0% (including 0% of women and 0% of men).
+In the female adult population, 0% currently use E-cigarettes.
+An estimated 0% of adult men are current E-cigarettes users.

 Details & datasheet on vaping in India